Subscribe to our Music Email List

 Rehearsals for Boys & Girls

 |5:00 Ribbon Training

 6:45 Rehearsal with men

 Thursdays from 6:45-8:30 p.m.

 Sing either the 9:15 or 11:00 service, according to the choir calendar.

-Once a month or so, sing a Sunday Evensong at 4:00 p.m.
+Several times during the academic year, sing a Sunday Evensong at 4:00 p.m.
 (2:45 rehearsal) or a special service.